 Here are a few tips on bridal shower etiquette.

 The cardinal rule of guest lists is this: you should only include people who are invited to the wedding.
 You don’t want to put the guest of honour in an awkward situation where she has to field texts and calls from friends asking about RSVPs she never intended to send.
-The best way to avoid this is to ask the bride for a copy of her guest list so that you know who’s in the clear.
+The best way to avoid this is to ask the bride for a copy of her guest list so that you know who you can send a bridal shower invitation to.
 Keep in mind that you don’t have to include everyone that’s invited to the wedding (that’s a little excessive) - keep it limited to BFFs and family.

 When should the bridal shower be held?